The Rediscovery Hypothesis: Language Models Need to Meet Linguistics: Do Pretraining Objectives Correlate with Linguistic Structures?

 \section{Do Pretraining Objectives Correlate with Linguistic Structures?}

-The first question we pose in this work is the following: is the rediscovery of linguistic knowledge mandatory for models that perform well on their pretraining tasks, typically language modeling or translation; or is it a side effect of overparameterization?
+The first question we pose in this work is the following: is the rediscovery of linguistic knowledge mandatory for models that perform well on their pretraining tasks, typically language modeling or translation; or is it a side effect of overparameterization?\footnote{Overparamterization is defined informally as ``having more parameters than can be estimated from the data'', and therefore using a model richer than necessary for the task at hand.
+Those additional parameters could be responsible for the good performance of the probes.}

-We analyse the correlation between the linguistic knowledge with pruned pretrained models.
+We analyze the correlation between linguistic knowledge and LM performance with pruned pretrained models.
 By compressing a network through pruning we retain the same overall architecture and can compare probing methods.
-More important, we hypothesize that pruning removes all unnecessary information with respect to the pruning objective (language modelling) and that it might be that information which is used to rediscover linguistic knowledge.
+More important, we hypothesize that pruning removes all unnecessary information with respect to the pruning objective (language modeling) and that it might be that information that is used to rediscover linguistic knowledge.
 To complete this experiment, we also track the pruning efficiency \textit{during} pretraining.